aminatpwk/ramulator2-AES/README.md

 ## Acknowledgments

-This plugin is developed as part of the thesis work titled *"Zbatimi i Enkriptimit si Strategji Arkitekturore për Mbrojtjen e Sistemeve të Memories"* by Amina Sokoli, under the supervision of Dr. Ina Papadhopulli at the Polytechnic University of Tirana.
+This plugin is developed as part of the thesis work titled *"Implementing Encryption as an Architectural Approach to Securing Memory Systems"* by Amina Sokoli, under the supervision of Dr. Ina Papadhopulli at the Polytechnic University of Tirana.
 We thank the Ramulator 2.0 team for providing an extensible and robust simulation framework.